techidaily/site-win11-tips/source/_posts/bypassing-the-nvidia-geforce-connection-hurdle-in-win-11.md

  Updating the NVIDIA graphics driver is a potential resolution some users confirm to fix the “Unable to connect” error.
 However, users can’t update their graphics drivers with GeForce Experience because of the issue.
 Instead, manually update your NVIDIA GPU’s driver with Device Manager like this:

-1. Open the[NVIDIA driver](https://www.nvidia.com/download/index.aspx) download website.
+1. Open the [NVIDIA driver](https://www.nvidia.com/download/index.aspx) download website.
 2. Select your graphics card model and PC OS in the drop-down menus and click**Search** .
 ![The NVIDIA driver downloads page](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/nvidia-driver-downloads.jpg)
 3. Select**Download** to obtain the NVIDIA driver pack.
 4. Then open Device Manager, which you can access by right-clicking your**Start** button in Windows and selecting the shortcut for that tool.
-You can also use one of the other[ways to open the Device Manager](https://www.makeuseof.com/windows-open-device-manager/) .
+You can also use one of the other [ways to open the Device Manager](https://www.makeuseof.com/windows-open-device-manager/) .
 5. Next, click the arrow beside the**Display adapters** to view that category.
 6. Right-click the NVIDIA GPU to select**Update driver** on the context menu.
 ![The Update driver option](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/update-driver-option.jpg)